 11. Have a portable cell phone charger.

 12. Have fun!
 This is not about work or your career right now.

 13. Do NOT pretend like you were a student at that school when you weren’t.

-14. Last but certainly not least, have fun, and don’t forget to contribute your time, money, and resources back to your HBCU to impart into future generations.
+15. Last, but certainly not least don’t forget to contribute your time, money, and resources back to your HBCU to impart into future generations.

-Follow me on Twitter: @asiamber and let me know what HBCU you represent in the comments and check out the HBCU Party Anthems for the Young Alumni! (songs circa 2009-2013 #iykyk)
+Follow me on Twitter: @asiamber and let me know what HBCU you represent in the comments below!

 January 15th was my 30th Birthday!
 I feel blessed to share a birthday with Dr. Martin Luther King, Jr. on Alpha Kappa Alpha Sorority, Incorporated’s Founders’ Day.
 I’m grateful to God for another year of life and for the lessons I’ve learned and am continuing to learn.

 Check out www.anchor.fm/asiamber and other platforms to listen to the “As-I-Amber” podcast “30 on 30” episode and follow me on Instagram TV @asiamber, where I go more in depth about the life lessons I’ve learned so far.
 I never would’ve imagined turning 30, a milestone birthday, amid a global pandemic.